rpdelaney/l4d2-tourney-rules/rules.md

 It is illegal for either side to hit the “Moustaschio” button on c2m4.
 The penalty for infractions will be a zero score for the round, or a 700 point penalty to overall match score, whichever is greater.

+######5.9.3 Tank parking
+If an AI tank stops advancing for any reason, the survivors must be notified within in a reasonable time.

+Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.

 #####5.10 Glitches